What are the pros and cons of Higher Ed Mergers and Alliances? Let’s take a look…

 Many mergers and alliances are coming as a result of revolutionary change in the higher education sector, such as some institutions offering free online courses or a life-long learning process that is cumulative.
 Higher education also is under significant pressure with societal changes, including technology, the need and ability of individuals to regularly expand their knowledge base as well as rapidly changing demographics.

-Unfortunately, higher education as a whole tends to be more comfortable with incremental change, and its leaders must expand their understanding and in fact embrace transformational change in the form of a merger and how creative alliances help universities thrive.
+Unfortunately, higher education as a whole tends to be more comfortable with incremental change, and its leaders must expand their understanding and, in fact, embrace transformational change in the form of a merger and how creative alliances help universities thrive.

 Azziz believes that higher education leaders must now adopt a more proactive and transformational leadership approach to ensure that future students get the best quality of education (which may not – and probably will not — be the same type of education as they receive today).

-For example, the current generation of students are hesitant to seek higher degrees immediately – they want to go into the workforce and because they know they will be experiencing a number of jobs during their career, they know they need to take a continuous life-long learning approach to adapt and develop skills and knowledge that haven’t been developed yet.
+For example, the current generation of students is hesitant to seek higher degrees immediately – they want to go into the workforce, and because they know they will be experiencing a number of jobs during their career, they know they need to take a continuous life-long learning approach to adapt and develop skills and knowledge that haven’t been developed yet.
 To successfully meet this challenge, higher education will have to adapt by creating different badging and certificate processes, using wider technology, and embracing a more diverse range of learning materials.

-Higher education needs to respond more decisively and planfully in what is happening in the external environment, which is revolutionary.
+Higher education needs to respond more decisively and plan fully in what is happening in the external environment, which is revolutionary.
 Meeting these challenges requires a visionary governing board and leaders.
 However, these boards often don’t embrace their strategic responsibilities in relation to the schools they lead – the experience of most boards and higher education institutions is one of the times when the change wasn’t as radical.
 In addition, board members often come from different industries and may not understand what is happening in higher education and don’t take the time to educate themselves.

 Higher Ed Mergers and Alliances Project Management